 4. Make sure you get a patch test

-It comes as standard for a reason in most clinics.
+It comes as standard for a reason in most clinics, including Beyond Skin.
 Beware of anywhere willing to forego a patch test.
-It is an important way to determine your suitability.
+It is an important way to determine your suitability for treatment.

 5. Avoid tanning before a treatment and soon after

 It is not safe to attempt laser hair removal on tanned skin.
 Additionally, you should avoid sun exposure as much as possible for 48 hours after a treatment – making sure you wear sunblock if going outside.
 It’s important to wear sunscreen everyday and even more important to wear it after laser hair removal.

 6. Laser Hair Removal is permanent hair reduction

 Laser hair removal is an effective way to permanently reduce hair growth.
 It works by disrupting the function of the hair follicle.
 The hair follicle still exists post-treatment but is not able to grow hair if targeted during its growth phase.
 A top up laser hair removal treatment every few years is typically recommended to maintain the desired result.